PERSOL HR DATA BANK in APAC

 *Under laws, when an employer causes its worker to work on a holiday, as a general rule, the employer must make arrangements for a substitute holiday.
 Moreover, while the employer is required to pay additional wages only when it is not possible to offer a substitute holiday, in effect it is often the case that the employer deals with this by simply paying additional wages.

-As of 2023, the number of days of statutory rest days and national holidays is as follows:
+As of 2024, the number of days of statutory rest days and national holidays is as follows:

 1. New Year's Day: 1 day

-2. Spring Festival (Chinese New Year): 3 days
+2. Spring Festival (Chinese New Year): 8 days

-3. Qingming Festival: 1 day
+3. Qingming Festival: 3 day

-4. International Labor Day: 1 day
+4. International Labor Day: 5 day

 5. Dragon Boat Festival: 1 day

-6. Mid-Autumn Festival: 1 day
+6. Mid-Autumn Festival: 3 day

-7. Anniversary of Founding of PRC: 3 days
+7. Anniversary of Founding of PRC: 7 days

 Generally, by substituting Saturday or Sunday for a weekday immediately before or after any of the above holidays, workers often take five to seven consecutive days off for the Spring Festival and Anniversary of the Founding of the PRC and three consecutive days off for other rest days.
 However, it should be noted that ordinary Saturdays and/or Sundays may become substitute workdays to that extent.
+In 2024, the Chinese New Year vacation will be an eight-day weekend, which is said to be the most extended vacation period in history.
+The year 2024 marks the 75th anniversary of the establishment of the PRC, and the central government has notified local departments that they should implement sufficient measures to ensure the movement of citizens and various supplies during the vacation period, as well as to implement measures against epidemic diseases.

 The work system with integrative computation of working hours and non-regular working hours